juhp/hkgr/README.md

 ## Details

 ### tagdist
-`hkgr tagdist` makes a dist tarball from a git tag:
+`hkgr tagdist` creates a git tag and a sdist tarball from it:

 The `tagdist` command first reads the current package version (from the `.cabal` file in the current directory), and uses that to `git tag`.